dagster-io/dagster/docs/docs-beta/docs/tutorial/etl-tutorial/07-creating-a-sensor-asset.md

 ## 1. Event Driven Asset

 For our pipeline, we want to model a situation where an executive wants a pivot table report of sales results by department and product.
-They want that processed in real time from their request and it isnt a high priority to build the reporting to have this available and refreshing.
+They want that processed in real time from their request and it isn't a high priority to build the reporting to have this available and refreshing.

 For this asset we need to define the structure of the request that it is expecting in the materialization context.